soliyanaseyoum/DatabaseProjects/README.md

 Here are some SQL Projects I have done
-They include a hospital DBMS, a denormalized lab, and more to come!
+They include a hospital DBMS, a Sales/Store/Company Use Case , and more to come!